Norc/foundry-custom-hotbar/README.md

 ## Roadmap:
 _Next major version:_
-1. Add better control for location of hotbar, including full popout mode with drag and drop.
-1. Add color customization options for both Core and Custom Hotbar via Color Picker library
+1. Add option to popout hotbars for positioning by dragging and dropping
+1. Add option to unlock Custom Hotbar pages 2-5, just like Core Hotbar
+1. Misc bugfixes, minor features and settings improvements

 _Future versions:_
-1. Add option to unlock Custom Hotbar pages 2-5, just like Core Hotbar
 1. Add ability to create multiple Custom Hotbars, not just one
 1. Add ability to highlight hotbar if various flags/system values are present